Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Preview.md

 TeXiFy seems to have problems with running pdflatex, as commented at [#25](https://github.com/Hannah-Sten/TeXiFy-IDEA/issues/25#issuecomment-314573002) this might have to do with PATH problems.
 The comment links to [http://depressiverobot.com/2016/02/05/intellij-path.html](http://depressiverobot.com/2016/02/05/intellij-path.html) which has a couple of workarounds, for example using `open -a "IntelliJ IDEA CE"` or `open -a pycharm`.
 There is also a more permanent workaround.
-If you use the Jetbrains Toolbox, you can find the path in the Toolbox under menu:Settings[Tools].
+If you use the Jetbrains Toolbox, you can find the path in the Toolbox under <ui-path>Settings | Tools</ui-path>.

 If you do know how we could fix this on the plugin side, please let us know.